tomjlw/Smart-T-Sensor/Python/Readme.md

 * sigma_fin

-     A script calculate the accuracy(this is the script used in final testing process)
+     A script extracting labview log files, used together with Matlab script to calculate the accuracy(this is the script used in final testing process)

   * Usage
     * Source file